wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation guide
 ==================

 Wazuh is a security platform that provides unified XDR and SIEM protection for endpoints and cloud workloads.
 The solution is composed of a single universal agent and three central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
+In this installation guide you will learn how to install Wazuh in your infrastructure.
 For more information, check the :doc:`Getting Started </getting-started/index>` documentation.

 Wazuh is free and open source.
 Its components abide by the `GNU General Public License, version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_, and the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ (ALv2).

-In this installation guide, you will learn how to install Wazuh in your infrastructure.
-We also offer `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) solution.
-Check the :ref:`Cloud service <cloud_service>` documentation for more information.
+`Wazuh Cloud <https://wazuh.com/cloud/>`_ is our software as a service (SaaS) solution.
+For more information, check the :ref:`Cloud service <cloud_service>` documentation.

 Installing the Wazuh central components
 ---------------------------------------

-You can choose between two installation methods for each Wazuh central component.
-Both options provide you with instructions to install the central components on a single host or on separate hosts.
-You can also check our :ref:`Quickstart <quickstart>` to get started with Wazuh in just a few minutes.

-The Wazuh indexer and Wazuh server can be installed on a single host or be distributed in cluster configurations.
-To check the requirements and start installing the first of the Wazuh central components, go to the :doc:`Wazuh indexer <wazuh-indexer/index>` section.
+In some cases, you may anticipate that it is enough to process the volume of security data with one host.
+For example, when protecting a small number of endpoints and cloud workloads or when having a server with enough resources available.
+In this case, you can install the three Wazuh central components together in a single host configuration.
+For higher computing demands and when high availability is required, you can install Wazuh in a distributed configuration.
+In these cases, the central components can be installed on separate nodes.
+Furthermore, the Wazuh indexer and the Wazuh server can be deployed  in a cluster configuration, each component distributed through multiple nodes.

+To install each Wazuh central component you can choose between two methods.

+-   Wazuh installation assistant.
+You set the deployment configuration and run the Wazuh installation assistant.
+The assistant takes care of the installation steps.
+-   Step-by-step installation.
+You follow a guide with specific instructions for every installation step without the automated assistance.

-This is the installation workflow you will follow:
+This is the installation workflow you will follow for this:

-.. thumbnail:: ../images/installation/Wazuh-Installation-workflow.png
+.. thumbnail:: /images/installation/Wazuh-Installation-workflow.png
     :title: Wazuh installation workflow
     :align: center
     :width: 100%

+To check the requirements and start installing the first of the Wazuh central components, go to the :doc:`Wazuh indexer <wazuh-indexer/index>` section.

+You can also check our :ref:`Quickstart <quickstart>` to get started with Wazuh in just a few minutes.

 Installing the Wazuh agent
 --------------------------